DBProductions/svelte-starter/README.md

 Navigate to [localhost:10001](http://localhost:10001).

 ## Cypress
+You can start the Cypress UI or run it headless on CLI.

     $ npm run start:cypress
+    $ npm run test:cypress

 ## Feedback
 Star this repo if you found it useful.
 Use the github issue tracker to give feedback on this repo.